Maximka1993271/Password-Generator-Python/README.md

   - High-DPI friendly layout.
   - Adjustable corner radius for UI elements in real time.
   - **New Neon-Glow effects for side menu buttons.**
+  - **New dedicated Settings button** with green accent color.

 - **Export and sharing**
   - Save and **Open** passwords as `.txt`, `.log`, `.key`, or `.pdf`.
-  - Unicode PDF export support.
+  - **Full Cyrillic support in PDF exports** using embedded DejaVuSans.ttf font.
   - QR-code generation for quick transfer to mobile devices.

 ---